drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	The parallelization of the DT is conceptually not very different than its serial counterpart.
-We will be considering only parallelization with a GPU here which lends itself to algorithms which are created with their arichitecures in mind.
+We will be considering only parallelization with a GPU here which lends itself to algorithms which are created with a GPUs architecture in mind.
 This means that accesing data will be largely done by accessing global arrays which all threads of execution have access to.
-Methods akin to divide and conquer @DivAndConq would be useful if we consider multi CPU or multi GPU systems but that is not in the scope of this project.
-An overview of the parallelized algorithm is in @ppi_alg mostly adapted from @gDel3D which is as of this moment the fastest GPU delaunay triangluation algorithm.
+Methods akin to divide and conquer @DivAndConq would be useful if we consider multi CPU or multi GPU systems but that is not in the scope of this project but would be particulary interesing to see a multi GPU systems implementation for this algorithm made publicly available.
+An overview of the parallelized algorithm is in @ppi_alg mostly adapted from @gDel3D which is to my understanding as of this moment the fastest GPU delaunay triangluation algorithm.

 	#figure(
 	  kind: "algorithm",
 	  supplement: [Algorithm],

 	  pseudocode-list(booktabs: true, numbered-title: [Parallel point insertion and flipping])[
-		Data: A point set $P$
+		Data: A point set $P$ \
+		Out: Delaunay Triangluation $T$
 		+ Initialize $T$ with a triangle $t$ enclosing all points in $P$
 		+ Initialize locations of $p in P$ to all lie in $t$
 		+ *while* there are $p in P$ to insert